jakobadam/RDSFactor/README.md

 C:\RDSFactor> git submodule update --init
 ```

 Open the RDSFactorWeb project in Visual Studio.

+You run the debugger by attaching it (Ctrl-Alt-P) to the IIS process, check 'show processes from all users', select `w3wp.exe`.

 ## Acknowledgements